softlayer/terraform-provider-softlayer/docs/resources/softlayer_virtual_guest.md

 *   `secondary_ip_count` | *int*
     * Provides secondary public IPv4 addresses.
 Acceptable values are 4 and 8.
     * *Optional*
+*   `wait_time_minutes` | *int*
+    * Wait this many minutes for the virtual guest to become available before declaring it as created.
+It is also the same amount of time waited for no active transactions before proceeding with an update or deletion.
+    * *Default*: 90
+    * *Optional*

 ## Attributes Reference